vzcheng/gitkills/README.md

 # gitkills
 Creating a new branch is quick
-Switched to new branch 'feature1' creating a new branch is quick AND simple
+Switched to new branch 'feature1' creating a new branch is quick & simple
-Creating a new branch